Kakvinskie Pechi

 Kakvinskie Pechi is a village situated on the left bank of the Kakva River, part of Sverdlovsk Oblast, Russian Federation.
 The name of the village means furnaces of Kakva, referencing a time when local iron factories burned coal.
 The village was founded by the Komi peoples, a Permian ethnic group whose homeland is in the north-east of European Russia.
+The village was founded by Komi people - Urals' indigenous people.

 The village was liquidated in 2014.